-When shopping for a diamond, an expert will tell you about the 4 C’s ; color, clarity, cut and carat weight.
-This system helps you determine the worth of one of the most precious materials on earth.
-These categories are also comparable when determining the worth of a stone slab, although for stone it would be; color, clarity, country and centimeter.
+When shopping for a diamond, an expert will tell you about the four C’s: color, clarity, cut and carat weight.
+This system helps determine the worth of one of the most precious materials on earth.
+These categories are also comparable when determining the worth of a natural stone slab, although for stone the four C’s would represent color, clarity, country and centimeter.
 While these are not the only aspects to determine the worth of a natural stone slab, they are certainly a large factor.

-To understand the worth of a slab you first look at color.
-In stone, color is created when different vitamins and minerals chemically react to one another.
+To understand the worth of a slab you must first look at color.
+In natural stone, color is created when different vitamins and minerals chemically react to one another.
 When certain minerals react you will see different colors reveal themselves in the slab.
-There are certain colors that don’t occur as frequently subsequently making them more rare and valuable.
-Blue and greens would top that list.
-Blues and greens are of the more rare color families especially when they appear with such vibrance, such as Aria Stone Gallery’s Blue Bahia Granite.
+There are certain colors that don’t occur as frequently, subsequently making them more rare and valuable.
+Blues and greens would top that list.
+Cool tones are of the more rare color families found in stone especially when they appear with such vibrance, such as Aria Stone Gallery’s Blue Bahia Granite.

-In a diamond, when they speak of clarity they are referring to fog that might appear in the stone.
-With a slab you are looking for clarity of pattern, such as veining, color consistency, etc. Patterns in the stone vary slightly from material to material and from bundle to bundle – giving you a 100% unique piece, but also potentially creating a challenge while finding the perfect bookmatch.
-What you want to look for is that there is a distinct continuous pattern through out the entire stone.
-While you are able to find these distinctive patterns you are also able to book match the stone which will create a consistent stone look across any space.
+Regarding a diamond, when experts speak of clarity they are referring to fog that might appear in the stone.
+However, in a stone slab you are looking for clarity of pattern, such as veining, color consistency, etc. Patterns in the stone vary slightly from material to material and from bundle to bundle – giving you a 100% unique piece, but also potentially creating a challenge while finding the perfect bookmatch.
+What you want to look for is a distinct, continuous pattern throughout the entire stone.
+If you are able to point out these distinctive patterns, a seamless bookmatch will come with ease and ultimately create a consistent feel across a space.

 Centimeter is fairly self explanatory, in that it is the thickness and size of your piece of stone.
 There have been many questions about whether there is a difference in working with 2 or 3cm material.
-2cm or 3cm make for the about the same durability in a stone application.
-They only time it will really take affect is when you are dealing with the weight of an overhang or potentially furniture.
+2cm or 3cm make for the about the same durability in a stone application depending on the use.